foldda/charian/README.md

 ## How does it work

-Imagine you're moving house and have various household items to be moved to a new place: you would first pack these items into boxes, then the boxes would be transported by a courier company to the new place, and once the boxes are delivered, you would unpack the boxes and placing the items to their designated places.
+Imagine you're moving house and have many household items to be moved to a new place.
+In this process, you would first pack these items into boxes, then transport the boxes to the new place by a courier company, and once the boxes are delivered, you would unpack the boxes and place the items to their designated places.

-Exchanging data using Charian is similar to the process of moving house, except in this case we are packing and moving data items rather than household stuff.
-In this case, a data-sending client would -
+Exchanging data using Charian is similar to moving house, except we are packing and moving data items rather than household items.
+In this case, a data-sending program would -

 1) create an Rda object and use it as a container,
 2) use the Setter methods to “pack” data items that require transfer into the container, and then